mbrevda/react-image/README.md

 **React Image** will cleverly hide "broken" images to prevent showing the browsers default "broken image" placeholder. **React Image** caches past attempts to load an image so that the same image won't be attempted to be pulled over the network again, until the next page reload.

 On unmount **React Image** will abort any current image downloads potentially saving bandwidth and browser resources should the image no longer be desirable.
+Note this relies on unstandardised yet common browser behaviour.
+Some browsers, like Safari, may not support this behaviour ([tracking bug](https://bugs.webkit.org/show_bug.cgi?id=6656))

 This package was formerly known as `react-img-multi`.
 Special thanks to @yuanyan for agreeing to relinquish the name!